v4ltages/spotify/README.md

     npm run dev

-**You may have to register a API application on last.fm and your own API server for the song history to function!**
+**You may have to register a API application on last.fm and make your own API server for the song history to function!**

 ## Credits
 - Forked originally from [cnrad/s](https://github.com/cnrad/s).